Anaïs fell into it when she was little. Even if she first tried to work...

 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

 The average age of the vineyard is 40 years old and covers an area of 28 hectares well exposed to the south with a grape variety composed of 90% Semillion and 10% Sauvignon on a clayey-limestone soil.
-The particular climate of our region with its morning mists and sunny afternoons in autumn allow the development of "Botrytis Cinerea".
-The set produces....Lire plus Learn more
+The...Lire plus Learn more

 The average age of the vineyard is 40 years old and covers an area of 28 hectares well exposed to the south with a grape variety composed of 90% Semillion and 10% Sauvignon on a clayey-limestone soil.
 The particular climate of our region with its morning mists and sunny afternoons in autumn allow the development of "Botrytis Cinerea".
 The whole produces a wine that under a beautiful golden color is fine, smooth and very fruity.
 The grapes are picked by hand, in the traditional way, by successive selections as soon as Botrytis Cinerea appears.
 The whole is then carefully vinified by Daniel Sanfourche in a culture that combines traditional techniques and modern processes.